QuantEcon/lecture-jax/lectures/jax_intro.md

-Operations on higher dimensional arrays is also similar to NumPy:
+Operations on higher dimensional arrays are also similar to NumPy:

 ```{code-cell} ipython3
 A = jnp.ones((2, 2))